andrehgustavo/hotel-reservation-service/README.md

 ```

 2. Configure PostgreSQL
+Option 1 - In PGAdmin, create a database called 'hotel-reservation-db'.
+Then you must open src/main/resources/application.properties file and change the spring datasource username and password as per your PostgreSQL installation.
+So, you can start the springbootAplicattion, and this will create all tables necessary for the
+databank.
+Nextly, run the second script, 'populate_db.sql' to populate the Database.

-First run the 'create_database.sql' file found in the src\main\resources\static directory in your Postgres database manager.
-Then run the second script, 'populate_db.sql' to populate the Database  .
+Option 2 - Open the psql command-line tool and run 'db_create.sql' file found in the src\main\resources\static directory in your Postgres database manager to create the database, this script creates all tables.
+Then run the second script, 'populate_db.sql' to populate the Database.
 Then, open src/main/resources/application.properties file and change the spring datasource username and password as per your PostgreSQL installation.

 ## Usage example

+- As a user, I would like to know the cheapest hotel from a date list.
+- As a user, I would like to schedule a booking and receive a email confirmation.
+- As a user, I would like to cancel a booking and receive a email confirmation.
+- As a user, I would like to consult a booking.
 - As a user, I would like to list all hotels;
 - As a user, I would like to register a new hotel;
 - As a user, I would like to edit an existing hotel;
-- As a user, I would like to know the cheapest hotel from a date list.

 ## Development setup